Early Retirement Withdrawals: 5 Ways to Take Penalty-Free Distributions from Your Retirement Accounts BEFORE You Turn 59.5

 This methodology for figuring out payments is similar to how mortgage payments are determined.
 Amortization is a calculation for spreading out payments to be regular overtime (for a mortgage, amortization uses the loan amount, interest rate, and term of a loan to determine equal payments.
 72(t) uses account balance, interest rate or rate of return, and your longevity).

-Start with the most recently reported account balance and assume a “reasonable” interest rate (IRS rules specify that the rate can not exceed 120% of the mid-term Applicable Federal Rate).
+Start with the most recently reported account balance and assume a “reasonable” interest rate.
+IRS rules specify the interest rate used for calculations cannot exceed 5% unless 120% of the federal mid-term rate surpasses this threshold.
+The federal mid-term rate is updated monthly, and you can use the rate from either of the two months prior to when your distributions begin.
 A payment schedule is then based on a single, joint or uniform life expectancy table.

 This method results in the largest payment.
 The amount is fixed annually.